oobecomau/desktop.gov.au/docs/blueprint/platform.md

 ### Intune - Information protection

-Application protection policies are rules that ensure an Agency's data remains safe or contained in a managed application.
+Application protection policies are rules that ensure an organisation's data remains safe or contained in a managed application.

 An application protection policy can be a rule that is enforced when the user attempts to access or move "corporate" data, or a set of actions that are prohibited or monitored when the user is inside the app.